Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-It's easy to know if you're a hereditary Witch, you just have to ask yourself one question: were you raised learning Witchcraft from a Witch?
+It's easy to know if you're a hereditary Witch.
+You just have to ask yourself one question: were you raised learning Witchcraft from a Witch?
 If not, then you aren't a hereditary Witch.

-Natural Witch is a term that I've never been particularly fond of.
-It became wildly popular after the 1990s supernatural horror flick, The Craft, was released.
-The whole point of Witches is using natural resources, isn't it?
+"Natural Witch" is a term that I've never been particularly fond of.
+It became wildly popular after the 1990s supernatural horror flick, The Craft was released.
+The whole point of Witchcraft is using natural resources, isn't it?
 Magic's roots lie in nature.
-These are natural energies Witches are tapping, not supernatural.
+The energies Witches are tapping are natural, not supernatural.
 Therefore, how could any Witch not be a natural Witch?

-Usually when people use this word, they're looking for that bloodline connection.
+Usually, when people use this word, they're looking for that bloodline connection.
 As I stated though, I'm with the school of thought that magic is in everyone's bloodline.

 In the End, It Doesn't Matter

-People will give you long checklists to find out if you are a Witch; they'll tell you that if you love moonlight, if you have good intuition, you love nature or have a good relationship with animals, that it means something.
-I don't actually think you need them.
+People will give you long checklists to find out if you are a Witch.
+They'll tell you that if you love moonlight, have good intuition, love nature, or have a good relationship with animals, that you might be a Witch.
+I don't actually think any of these things are requisites to The Craft.
 I personally think you choose to be a Witch.
-After all, they don't call it 'The Craft' for nothing.
+After all, they don't call it "The Craft" for nothing.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.